 Betreuung von Tieren

 This is a special place, remote, in the high montains, a beautiful environment, and peaceful, with singing birds and blooming flowers.
 There are many medicinal plants growing wild here close to the crest of the mighty Andes Mountain Range.
-We can see the top ridge of the continental divide and the highest local peak from here, and we are very close to the Podacarpus National Park, to which we can drive in an hour, which has the most biodiversity of any place on Earth.
+We can see the top ridge of the continental divide and the highest local peak from here, and we are very close to the Podacarpus National Park, which has the most biodiversity of any place on Earth, to which we can drive in an hour.

-We have three German Shepherds, three cats, two ducks, two horses, almost no mosquitos, and a saddle for the horses.
+We have German Shepherds, cats, ducks, horses, almost no mosquitos, plus a saddle for the horses.

 English, Spanish, Polish